 Algorithms are getting better at predicting the stuff we might like to buy or need in the future.
 The same will happen in education.
 These kinds of algorithms will learn our preferences and passions and will recommend things we might like to learn.

-Location and time are less relevant than before
+Location and time are becoming less relevant

 Following an online course is already a favoured way of learning for a lot of people.
 The flexibility of having everything in digital environments make location and time irrelevant.
 You can study online, whether you’re in Australia or on Antartica and whether it’s noon or midnight.